Salah856/AWS_WhitePapers_Summary/IaC.md

 - Cross-stack references promote a service-oriented model with loose coupling that allows you to share a single set of resources across multiple projects.

 #### Template Linting
+- The goal of linting is to determine whether the code is syntactically correct, identify potential errors, and evaluate adherence to specific style guidelines. - - In AWS CloudFormation, linting validates that a template is correctly written in either JSON or YAML.